While playing around with your phone, you may have run into the term APN settings. So what the f*! is APN? (we said fox.)

-These settings allow your phone to interface with your wireless provider.
-They are usually used when your wireless provider is an MVNO (mobile virtual network operator)…you know, like us.
 Any time you try to use data, your MVNO is reading the APN settings to determine security measures, what network you need to connect to and more.
-These settings also allow you to connect to the internet and use MMS picture messaging.
+These settings also allow you to connect to the Internet and use MMS picture messaging.

 What does APN stand for?

-Access Point Name.
+APN stands for Access Point Name.
 That’s easy enough.

 How does an APN work?